w3c/wai-media-guide/audio-description.md

 When accessibility is considered before videos are produced, it significantly cuts down on cost and effort to develop audio description.

-For some videos, description of the visual information can be seamlessly integrated into the main video without any additional cost.

-For example, instead of the speaker saying: <q>As you can see on this chart, sales increased significantly from the first quarter to the second quarter.</q> The speaker can say: <q>This chart shows that sales increased from 1 million in the first quarter to 1.3 million in the second quarter.</q>

 If you have an existing video and you want to add audio description, you'll need:
 ... skills to write it, speak it, integrate it in new audio and video files...